ferdinandhartmann/jemaro_days_2025/README.md

 # Gazebo
-The Gazebo environment is based on https://github.com/mattborghi/osrf_car_demo
+The Gazebo prius environment is based on https://github.com/mattborghi/osrf_car_demo

+Launch the Gazebo simulator with the straight road world and the prius:

-ros2 launch car_demo demo2.launch.py
+'ros2 launch car_demo demo2.launch.py'

+Convert twist messages to the prius control messages:

 ros2 launch twist_to_prius_cmd.launch.py

+Launch a basic pure pursuit path following algorithm:

 ros2 launch car_control car_control.launch.py

+Publish the path of the center of the lane and of the right and left sides of the road:

 ros2 bag play path_prius